Ranim-K/Folderify/README.md

 This project is licensed under the MIT License.
 For more information, refer to the [LICENSE](LICENSE) file.

 ## About the Developer
-Folderify is developed and maintained by [Ranim].
+Sortify is developed and maintained by [Ranim].